Universality of the chiral soliton lattice and its interaction with quark matter: Coupling with quark matter

-In the previous sections, we have shown that the ChSL emerges naturally from the low-energy limit of QCD by considering topological solitons in flat space-time described by a matter field given by Eqs. \eqref{hedgehog} and \eqref{ansatzU}.
-This opens the possibility of coupling the ChSL directly to quark matter, via the usual Yukawa coupling.
-This issue has been treated many times in the literature (see \cite{balachandran1} \cite{balachandran2},\cite{kahanaBaryonDensityQuarks1984}, \cite{banerjeeSolitonMatterOnset1985}, \cite{glendenningSolitonMatterModel1986}, \cite{MacKenzie}, \cite{Niemi} and references therein, or \cite{Shnir} for a more modern treatment); however, due to the difficulty of the problem, few exact solutions of the Dirac equation coupled to Skyrme are known (see, for example, \cite{Krusch1} and \cite{Krusch2}, \cite{hiller} and \cite{zhao}).
+In the previous sections, we have shown that the ChSL emerges naturally from the low-energy limit of QCD by considering topological solitons in flat space-time described by a matter field, as given in Eqs. \eqref{hedgehog} and \eqref{ansatzU}.
+This framework allows for the direct coupling of the ChSL to quark matter via the standard Yukawa coupling.
+While this subject has been extensively treated in the literature (see \cite{balachandran1}-\cite{Niemi} and references therein, or \cite{Shnir} for a more modern treatment), few exact solutions of the Dirac equation coupled to Skyrme fields are known due to the inherent technical complexities of the problem (see, for example, Refs. \cite{Krusch1}-\cite{zhao}).